Fody/Home/pages/usage.md

 Install-Package Virtuosity.Fody
 ```

-## Adding Fody to a project that that generates a NuGet package
+## Adding Fody to a project that generates a NuGet package

-When Fody is added to a project that is built as a NuGet package, the produced package will have a dependency on Fody.
-If this dependency does not need to be retained in the generated .nupkg file, then, in the consuming .cproj project file, replace
+When Fody is added to a project that generates a NuGet package, the produced package will have a dependency on Fody.
+If this dependency needs to be removed from the generated .nupkg file, then, in the consuming .cproj project file, replace

 ```xml
     <PackageReference Include="Fody" Version="xxx" />